justinhj/advent-of-haskell/ZigDaySix/README.md

 Both running 2019 Macbook Pro 2.3 GHz 8-Core Intel Core i9.

 Not sure if I have optimization enabled on the Haskell version though.

+Timings before and after doing a multithreaded solution

+original no threading 1543025 us with dumb ass threading model 1168147 us with more sound threading model 1154464 us